Pseudomanifold/latex-mimosis/README.md

 This repository contains a minimal & modern LaTeX template for dissertations and other university documents.

-For the impatient or curious: [this is how the template looks like](Thesis.pdf).
+For the impatient or curious: [this is what the template looks like](Thesis.pdf).

 # Advantages